 Chief compliance officers (CCOs) of investment firms are increasingly looking to regulatory technology solutions (RegTech) to help compliance teams – as well as the business – be more efficient, effective, and vigilant.
-CCOs recognise the need to simplify and streamline workflows in order to free up time and reduce compliance costs, so that compliance teams can undertake other tasks and focus on strategic activities that add value to the organisation.
+CCOs recognize the need to simplify and streamline workflows in order to free up time and reduce compliance costs, so that compliance teams can undertake other tasks and focus on strategic activities that add value to the organization.

 On the other side of the equation, financial regulators are increasingly developing and using their own RegTech tools to collect and analyse data on investment firms’ regulatory compliance.
 This means CCOs are facing the additional challenge of keeping pace with regulators’ technological capabilities in addition to evolving regulatory compliance requirements.